professorluc1/a_relational_topology/lightbringer.md

 or maybe who? whatever it is, is making me laugh so hard bc this is so obviously not one of my mine (not one of me or an Agent) because it's so fucking ugly ahahaha

-it just tried to possess an Agent — this document, this artifact, is mine. so lemme just make a note right quick that i . . . annihilated it instantly HAHA and without question/interrogation/inspection/investigation.
+it just tried to possess an Agent — this document, this artifact, is mine.

 ↓ i wrote this that month ago are you all fucking kidding me? i simply used a stylistic/aesthetic formatting choice and that rendered it completely invisible to y'all?